A Dynamic Matching Framework for Faster Child Adoptions: IV Simulation Results

 Finally, how does a home decide to accept or decline a placement?
 If we compute the home's equilibrium strategy, the computation requires fixing an arbitrary action profile $a(T)$ then checking which homes maximize their utility.
 A home then updates its strategy if the change would yield higher immediate utility or higher utility in the future given the market's evolution and future placements.
 Yet, this changes the placements that might occur for other homes in the future.
 We would have to repeat this computation until $a(T)$ no longer updates.
 Unfortunately, this calculation is too expensive.

-Instead, we borrow an insight from dynamic envy-freeness.
-In the $K = 0$ case, accepting the first placement is a weakly dominant strategy for all homes.
-It is arguably without loss to assume that a home $h$ takes it as given that all other homes will accept their placements, and then $h$'s deviation reduces to computing its utility under its counterfactual action profile.
-This deviation is much more tractible and still allows us to simulate plausible scenarios where homes might desire to wait for a future placement.
-A home $h$ accepts its placement if, when all other homes accept their placements, it maximizes its utility through accepting the placement rather than waiting to accept a future placement.
+Instead, we borrow an insight from patience-freeness.
+In the complete information case, accepting the first placement is a weakly dominant strategy for all homes.
+We assume that a home $h$ takes it as given that all other homes will accept their placements, and a home $h$ accepts its placement if, when all other homes accept their placements, it maximizes its utility through accepting the placement rather than waiting to accept a future placement.